Remember Dr Fred Dibnah

 The mullioned windows have a selection of stained glass pictures designed by Fred, including pictures of his beloved steam roller Betsy, and the pit head gear forming part of the mineshaft that Fred Built in his back garden.
 The roof features a beautiful scalloped design of slates, re-roofed by Fred some years back.
 To the left of the house is the brick extension that Fred built in the 90’s.
 The house was indeed originally owned by the Earl of Bradford estate.
 When Fred was still living at his mums house in Alfred street, he used to carry out property repairs for the Earl of Bradford estate, and one day the chap representing the estate that Fred used to deal with came to him and said “Fred I have something that I think you will be interested in”.
 He then brought Fred to the “Two cats” house - now if you can just picture this scenario, at the time Fred had his steam roller parked up outside his mums terraced house in Alfred street.
 It had been there for years parked on the cobbled street whilst Fred worked on it, so you can imagine when Fred came to see the “Two cats” house, with approx. a third of an acre of land (at the time there no outbuildings or sheds) you can just picture his face at the railings surveying the site!

 Later on he bought a hen shed, dismantled it and then rebuilt it a few feet from his main workshop.
 This he used to house his tools and other equipment.
 He would spend many hours in this shed fixing and fettling.
-The shed is still here and I have to say I feel privileged to spend many an hour in there myself fixing and fettling.
-There is a little woodburner stove in there and I can tell you its reet cozy working in there with this little stove lit.
+Over the past 9 years I have felt truly privileged to spend many an hour in there myself with the little woodburner keeping me warm and cozy, fixing and fettling things.
+However over the years time has not been kind to the shed and it was in a bad state, so it has been removed and in its place is a lovely new lawn with a decking area where you can relax in what many visitors have described as a lovely little bit of countryside with a view of the river Tonge flowing along.